calmm-js/partial.lenses/README.md

                                      L.valueOr(""))
 ```

 Take a moment to read through the above definition line by line.
-Each line has
+Each part
+either specifies a step in the path to select the desired element or a way in
+which the data structure must be treated at that point.
+The purpose of
-a specific purpose.
-The purpose of the [`L.prop(...)`](#prop) lines is probably
+the [`L.prop(...)`](#prop) parts is probably obvious.
+The other parts we will
-obvious.
-The other lines we will mention below.
+mention below.

 ### Querying data